 1. Injectors should be checked every 500 hours.
 This check should be made by a Northern Lights dealer or local injection repair station.
+Expected service life of the engine's injectors is 5,000 hours.

 CAUTION: Escaping diesel fuel under pressure can have sufficient force to penetrate the skin causing serious personal injury.
 If injured by escaping fuel, see a doctor at once.